Kizoky/postal-iii-ultrapatch-angel/README.md

 - Everything from Ultrapatch
 - Multiplayer support and fixes
-- Ability to mod the game even more with scripting or mapping
+- Ability to mod the game even more with scripting or mapping via AngelScript
 - First Person view camera
 - Addon system (similar to ZOOM's implementation, but better)
 - More bug and crash fixes